-To forward specific incoming protocols to a local server:
+To forward specific incoming protocols:

 - 1. Decide which type of service, application, or game you want to provide. - 2.
 Find the local IP address of the computer on your network that will provide the service. - The server computer must always use the same IP address.
 To specify this setting, use the reserved IP address feature.
-See Manage reserved LAN IP addresses on page 64. - 3.
+See Manage Reserved LAN IP Addresses on page 65. - 3.
 Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 4.
 Enter orbilogin.com. - A login window opens. - 5.
 Enter the admin user name and password. - The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive. - The BASIC Home page displays. - 6.
-Select ADVANCED > Advanced > Port Forwarding / Port Triggering. - The Port Forwarding / Port Triggering page displays. - 7.
+Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering.
+The Port Forwarding/Port Triggering page displays. - 7.
 Leave the Port Forwarding radio button selected as the service type. - 8.
-From the Service Name menu, select the service name.
+In the Service Name menu, select the service name.

-If the service that you want to add is not in the menu, create a custom service.
-See Add a custom port forwarding service on page 101. - 9.
-In the Server IP Address field, enter the IP address of the computer that must provide the service. - 10.
+If the service that you want to add is not in the list, create a custom service.
+See Add a Custom Port Forwarding Service on page 102. - 9.
+In the Server IP Address field, enter the IP address of the computer that will provide the service. - 10.
 Click the Add button.

-The service displays in the table.
+The service displays in the list.